-During the 20-hour break-in period:
+During the break-in period:

 - Do not operate at sustained full throttle.
-Damage to engine parts or decrease engine life may result if excessive wide open throttle is used during the first 20 hours of use. - Do not run engine with throttle over 1/2 open during the first 10 hours of use. - Do not run engine with throttle over 3/4 open during the first 10 to 20 hours of use. - Do not haul or tow heavy cargo. - Use of any oil other than those recommended may cause serious engine damage.
+Damage to engine parts or decrease engine life may result if excessive wide open throttle is used during the first 20 hours of use. - Do not run engine with throttle over 1/2 open during the first 10 hours (or 100 miles/160km) of use. - Do not run engine with throttle over 3/4 open during the first 10 to 20 hours (or the second 100 miles/160km) of use. - Do not haul or tow heavy cargo. - Use of any oil other than those recommended may cause serious engine damage.
 CFMOTO recommends the use of 10W-40 for 4-stroke engines.
 Changing engine oil viscosity to 5W-40 due to extreme cold environments or 15W-40 due to hot environments is acceptable.
 Reference the chart below for ambient temperature and viscosity choice.